lcacollect/frontend/README.md

 To generate GraphQL hooks
 `npm run codegen`

-## Development Setup with other @lca packages
+## Development Setup with other @lcacollect packages

-You can use `npm link` to set up live reloading of the other `@lca` packages.
+You can use `npm link` to set up live reloading of the other `@lcacollect` packages.

 - Clone the package that you wish to enable live reload on.
 - In the terminal, go the root folder of the cloned repo and write `npm link` in the terminal
-- Go back to this repo's root folder and write `npm link @lca/{PACKAGE}` to link the package.
+- Go back to this repo's root folder and write `npm link @lcacollect/{PACKAGE}` to link the package.
 - When you make changes to the package, that you wish to see in this app, simply run `npm run build` in the package and the changes will available here.